⏰ NEET SS Pathology 2026 Exam Approaching | Last Chance to Lock Your Rank | Time-Sensitive Strategy Inside

 What NOT to Study in the Last 7 Days

 This is where most aspirants lose rank.
+The urge to cover "one more topic" costs more than it gains.

 If it hasn't appeared in: